EmbarkStudios/texture-synthesis/README.md

 use texture_synthesis as ts;

 fn main() -> Result<(), ts::Error> {
+    let texsynth = ts::Session::builder()
+        // let the generator know which part we would like to fill in
+        // if we had more examples, they would be additional information
+        // the generator could use to inpaint .inpaint_example(
+            &"imgs/masks/3_inpaint.jpg",
-    // load a "corrupted" example with missing red information we would like to fill in let mut example = ts::Example::from(&"imgs/3.jpg");
+            // load a "corrupted" example with missing red information we would like to fill in ts::Example::builder(&"imgs/3.jpg")
                 // we would also like to prevent sampling from "corrupted" red areas
                 // otherwise, generator will treat that those as valid areas it can copy from in the example,
                 // we could also use SampleMethod::Ignore to ignore the example altogether, but we
                 // would then need at least 1 other example image to actually source from
                 // example.set_sample_method(ts::SampleMethod::Ignore);
-    example.set_sample_method(ts::SampleMethod::from(&"imgs/masks/3_inpaint.jpg"));

-    let texsynth = ts::Session::builder()
-        // let the generator know which part we would like to fill in
-        // if we had more examples, they would be additional information
-        // the generator could use to inpaint .inpaint_example(&"imgs/masks/3_inpaint.jpg", example)
+                .set_sample_method(&"imgs/masks/3_inpaint.jpg"),
+        )
         // during inpaint, it is important to ensure both input and output are the same size .resize_input(400, 400)
         .output_size(400, 400)